Jack Loach

 Jack Loach (born 21 August 1942) is a prominent British businessman.

 His company was accused of failing in its duty of care in regard to the death of a 17-year-old boy.
-Mr. Jack Loach was one of the directors (together with members of his family) of S&J Loach Ltd engineering contractors who were originally the subject of a Coroner’s verdict of unlawfully killing.
+Loach was one of the directors (together with members of his family) of S&J Loach Ltd engineering contractors who were originally the subject of a Coroner’s verdict of unlawfully killing.

 Outcome

 The 17-year-old boy driver lost control of his car on a newly laid road surface, crashed and was killed.
 A public outrage (mainly his family and friends.) was caused when the Coroner was ordered by the Crown Office to change his verdict to one of accidental death.
 The Crown Office/Coroner apologized to S&J Loach Ltd for the gross negligence in reaching the original verdict.
 The Coroner in question was removed from the high-profile major city coroner’s post to a more rural location.